 Krivosheya, E. (2020).
 The role of financial innovations in consumer behavior in the Russian retail payments market.
 Technological Forecasting and Social Change, 161, 120304.

 Semerikova, E. (2020).
 What hinders the usage of smartphone payments in Russia?
 Perception of technological and security barriers.
 Technological Forecasting and Social Change, 161, 120312.
-Semerikova, E. (2019).
-Payment instruments choice of Russian consumers: reasons and pain points.
-Journal of Enterprising Communities: People and Places in the Global Economy.
-WEF (2015), The Future of Financial Services (http://reports.weforum.org/future-of-financial-services-2015/)

 NEW ECONOMIC SCHOOL Master of Arts in Finance, Master of Science in Finance